RagheedGhanem/capstone-project-Lebanese-Auto-Hub/README.md

-# capstone-project-Lebanese-Auto-Hub
+# Lebanese-Auto-Hub
-Full-stack AI-powered automotive marketplace with car listings, filters, image uploads, favorites, seller inquiries, admin controls, authentication, and AI-based car chatbot and valuation features.
+This project is my Computer Science capstone: a full-stack AI-powered automotive marketplace built to help users browse, list, and evaluate cars more easily.
+It includes car listings, image uploads, advanced filters, favorites, seller inquiries, admin controls, secure authentication, and AI features such as a car chatbot and image-based car valuation.